jpjepko/teiko-technical/README.md

 The `cell_counts` table stores the counts/populations of each cell-type, with a relation to the `samples` table, as each cell count is tied to a specific example.
 Only necessary information is stored; other fields of interest (like total count across a sample) can be easily computed with a SQL query.
 Storing just what is needed also aids in scalability, minimizing storing and managing unnecessary data.

 In general, the relations/foreign key constraints are helpful in avoiding invalid data states, as the schema requires those keys to exist in other tables.
+As for analytics, in addition to what is already done here, we could consider averages across other demographics (like age-range, sex, or time from treatment start).
+Assuming sufficient data, we could also look at cell counts across different conditions (e.g., melanoma vs healthy).
+Lastly, there are plenty of interesting ML applications that could be done, such as making predictions about response to treatment, given a condition and cell counts.

 ## Code Structure
 The structure is as follows: